ralapple/WebScraper/README.md

 - Email: Lyon0210@umn.edu

 ##### Disclaimer
-This software was developed with the intent to safely extract contacts from the MSHSL website without having to manually navigate and record each contact.
+This software was developed with the intent to safely extract contacts from websites without having to manually navigate and record each contact.
 There were no malicious acts intended in the creation of this software.